gillnim/KinetiScan/README.md

 # KinetiScan

 ## Next To Do
-- goal setting should be personalized, different for each user
 - sign up page formatting for mobile view (responsiveness)
 - let user view chart without having to upload a new image
 - remove/update tutorial page